smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 "The men will remember," Theron continued, speaking more to himself now than to them.
 "When this is over.
 When I've won.
 They'll remember who had the courage."

 He turned to his guards.
 "Four of you, with us.
-The rest, inform the captains I'm conducting a personal inspection of the labyrinth.
+The rest, inform the squads I'm conducting a personal inspection of the labyrinth.
 Make sure word spreads."
 He looked back at Sisyphus.
 "Anything else?"

 "Just one thing."